marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 - Register an endpoint during application startup that handles all job trigger invocations on the service
 - Register the job with Dapr

-In the following example, we'll create some records that we'll serialize and register alongside the job so the information is available when the job is triggered in the future:
+In the following example, you'll create records that you'll serialize and register alongside the job so the information is available when the job is triggered in the future:
 - The name of the backup task (`db-backup`)
 - The backup task's `Metadata`, including: